Farmers and processors work hard to make sure your milk is safe

 Because milk is a product that comes from a female animal, all milk naturally contains very small amounts of hormones.
 However, the human digestive system breaks down those hormones and they are rendered inactive in our bodies.

 Some dairy farmers choose to use a synthetic hormone called rBST (recombinant bovine somatotropin), which helps to boost milk production in cows.
 The milk of cows treated with rBST does not differ in safety or nutrition than that of cows not treated with rBST.
-The safety of milk from cows treated with rBST has been affirmed and reaffirmed by leading health organizations, including the U.S. Food and Drug Administration, the National Institute of Medicine and the Food and Agricultural Organization of the United Nations.
+The safety of milk from cows treated with rBST has been affirmed and reaffirmed by leading health organizations, including the U.S. Food and Drug Administration, the National Institutes of Health and the Food and Agricultural Organization of the United Nations.

 Organic Milk vs. Regular Milk